Mirage7777/Tetris/README.md

 # Tetris
-the final work of college computation class
+the final work of college computation class. test version!